 Focus instead on eating protein from beef, fish, or pork, carbohydrates from vegetables, fruit, and sweet potatoes, and healthy fats from foods like almonds, avocados, fish, and olive oil.

-Intermittent fasting is that it can help optimize the release of the key fat burning hormones in your body.
-The is especially true for the two most important hormones: human growth hormone (HGH) and insulin.
+Intermittent fasting can help optimize the release of the key fat-burning hormones in your body.
+This is especially true for the two most important hormones: human growth hormone (HGH) and insulin.

-Human growth hormone plays a key role in turning on your bodies fat burning furnace so it gets the calories you need to work and play from stored body fat.
-Studies show that fasting can increase your body’s production of growth hormone by 1,300% in women and 2,000% in men!
+Human growth hormone plays a key role in turning on your body’s fat-burning furnace so that it gets the calories you need to work and play from stored body fat.
+Studies show that fasting can significantly increase the production of HGH.

-Chronically elevating your insulin levels like this can also lead to the development of type II diabetes, obesity, and other chronic health problems.
+Chronically elevating your insulin levels like this can also lead to the development of type 2 diabetes, obesity, and other chronic health problems.
 Intermittent fasting easily solves this problem.